 Core units (100 credit points)

-As part of your Associate Degree in Equipment Design and Technology, you will complete eight Core units designed to broaden your knowledge of health services and the community.
+As part of your Associate Degree in Applied Health and Community Support, you will complete eight core units designed to broaden your knowledge of health services and the community.

 Stream (50 credit points)

 You will complete four units that focus on your chosen stream of either Business or Support Systems and Services.